 The NHTSA indicated that Hondas failures to report problems and defects in the Takata airbag defects may extend to other unreported problems with its vehicles.
 Takata Corp. was forced to issue a massive recall after the NHTSA determined that its malfunctioning airbags can explode, causing the metal housing to break apart and spray shards of metal towards the face and neck of the vehicle occupants.At least ten million vehicles have been recalled in the United States because of the defective airbags since 2008.

 If you or your loved one was injured by a Takata airbag, you may have a claim for compensation against the corporation.
 The personal injury attorneys at Phillips Law Group are investigating defective airbag claims, and would like to hear from you.
-Call or text 1-800-706-3000 and make sure your rights are protected after an accident.
+Call 1-800-706-3000 and make sure your rights are protected after an accident.